New Family Enrollment

 Entrance Age Requirements For Kindergarten

 Students eligible for Kindergarten must attain the age of five years old on or before October 1 of the year they are applying for admission.
-For information regarding Early Access to Kindergarten Policy, please click here.
+For information regarding Early Access to Kindergarten Policy, please see the tab in the left margin on this page.

 High Point Academy welcomes all students and strives to create and maintain a diverse student population.
 Enrollment in High Point Academy is open to all students residing in the state.
 Student recruitment and enrollment decisions shall be made in a nondiscriminatory manner as outlined in C.R.S. § 22-30.5-507(3).
 In all cases, student recruitment and enrollment decisions shall be made without regard to disability, race, creed, color, sex, sexual orientation, national origin, religion, ancestry, need for special education services, or any other protected class.